bhupendraparihar/ProgrammingTerms/README.md

 	<dd>Is like buying a LEGO box, you can create variety of furnitures</dd>

 	<dt>Functor</dt>
 	<dd>A functor is a function, given a value and a function, unwraps the values to get to its inner value(s), call the given function with the inner value(s), wraps the returned values in a new structure, and returns the new structure.
 Ex.
 Array.map is a function, Array.filter is a functor.
 Mathematically a  function F is a functor, when for two composable ordinary function f and g,   F (f  . g) = F(f).
 F(g)</dd>

+	<h3>Software Quality External Factors</h3>
+	<dt>Correctness</dt>
+	<dd>Correctness is the ability of software products to perform their exact tasks, as defined by their specification.</dd>
 </dl>